- Correct Face Attributes

 With all the Mirror Axis options disabled move one of the Monkey object’s vertices slightly.

 Then Turn the X Axis Mirror on but leave Topology Mirror disabled.

 If you now move that vertex again, the X Axis Mirror will not work and the mirrored vertices will not be altered.

 If you then enable Topology Mirror and move the same vertices again, then X Axis Mirror should still mirror the other vertex, even though they are not perfectly positioned.

-When the Auto Merge option is enabled, as soon as a vertex moves closer to another one than the Threshold setting, they are automatically merged.
+When enabled, as soon as a vertex moves closer to another one than the Threshold setting, they are automatically merged.
 This option affects interactive operations only (tweaks made in the Adjust Last Operation panel are considered interactive too).
 If the exact spot where a vertex is moved contains more than one vertex, then the merge will be performed between the moved vertex and one of those.

 - Split Edges & Faces

 Detects the intersection of each transformed edge, creating a new vertex in place and sectioning the edge and the face if any.